foundations-fall-2016/session2/README.md

 Try:

-- In the Elements inspector, try adding the showme class to the div with the popover class.
+- In the Elements inspector, try adding the `showme` class to the popover.

 Create a new variable with a reference to the popover div.